 The mc-conf.jar just contains the standard JBoss Microcontainer configuration files for Embeddable EJB3.
 You won't usually need to edit these files yourself.

 Most of the Seam example applications may be deployed to Tomcat by running ant deploy.tomcat.

-12.4.
-Seam managed transactions
+19.4.
+Configuring Seam in J2EE